-An experienced Florida injury attorney discusses seven things that you can do
+An experienced Florida injury attorney discusses seven things that you can do to avoid hurting your personal injury claim

 In a recent post, I delved into some of the common strategies claims adjusters use to Hurt Your Personal Injury Claim.
 But did you know that there are plenty of ways you can severely hinder your chances of receiving a fair settlement for your personal injury claim on your own?